NordVPN Review: Quick Expert Summary

 NordVPN Servers & IP Addresses

-NordVPN has over 5,400 servers in 55+ countries.
+NordVPN has over 5,500 servers in 55+ countries.
 While a couple of competitors, like CyberGhost VPN, have more servers, I’m really happy with NordVPN’s server count.
-I also like that you can pick the server location (the city, and not just the country), which is very useful for bypassing sports blackouts in the US.
-That said, competitors like CyberGhost VPN, ExpressVPN, and Private Internet Access have servers in more countries, which makes it easier to use nearby servers for fast speeds.
+I also like that you can pick the server location (the city, and not just the country), but competitors like CyberGhost VPN, ExpressVPN, and Private Internet Access have servers in more countries, which makes it easier to use nearby servers for fast speeds.

 - P2P servers.
 Hundreds of dedicated P2P servers that let you download torrents.